Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: Results

-The performance of different methods is shown in Fig.~\ref{fig:syn_noCE_500}.
-Fig.~\ref{fig:rmse_noCE_500} shows the \ac{rmse} as a function of the discrete observation time $n$, with light gray indicating missing active measurements from one anchor, medium gray indicating those from 2 anchors, and dark gray indicating those from all 3 anchors, corresponding to the description in \ref{sec:synthetic_setup}.
+The performance of different methods is shown in Fig.~\ref{fig:syn_noCE_500}\footnote{{For the active-only case, performance is limited by missing LOS measurements during OLOS periods, making A-PROP and A-PROP-SMP nearly identical; thus, only A-PROP-SMP is shown.} }.
+Fig.~\ref{fig:rmse_noCE_500} shows the \ac{rmse} as a function of the discrete observation time $n$, with light gray indicating missing active measurements from one anchor, medium gray indicating those from 2 anchors, and dark gray indicating those from all 3 anchors, corresponding to the description in Sec.~\ref{sec:synthetic_setup}.
 Fig.~\ref{fig:cdf_noCE_500} is the \acp{ecdf} of the \ac{rmse}.
-It can be observed from the figures that the performance of the joint estimation AP-PROP-APX significantly outperforms the active-only estimation A-PROP-APX during and after the blocked time steps.
-AP-PROP closely attains the P-CRLB before the OLOS situation and converges back to the P-CRLB afterwards.
-In comparison, AP-PROP-APX achieves a performance comparable to AP-PROP, despite employing a simplified approximate \ac{eo} model.
-With increased uncertainty, AP-PDA2 shows reduced errors compared with AP-PDA during and after the blocked time steps.
-Table \ref{tbl:variables_est} presents a statistical comparison of MMSE estimates for state variables of the EO model and the approximate EO model.
-It reports the mean, standard deviation, and bias\footnote{Mathematically, the bias is defined as $\text{bias} = \left| \mathbb{E}[\hat{\theta}] - \theta \right|$, where $\hat{\theta}$ is the estimator and $\theta$ is the true value of the parameter.} for $b_{\rho\s n}$, $b_{\phi\s n}$, and $a_n$ for AP-PROP or $r_n$ for AP-PROP-APX over time $n$.
-It can be found that both AP-PROP and AP-PROP-APX demonstrate reliable performance in estimating the bias and extent variables, with low standard deviations and reasonably small biases.
+It can be observed from the figures that AP-PROP closely attains the P-CRLB before the OLOS situation and converges back to the P-CRLB afterwards.
+The performance of the joint estimation AP-PROP-SMP significantly outperforms the active-only estimation A-PROP-SMP during and after the blocked time steps.
+In comparison, AP-PROP-SMP achieves a performance comparable to AP-PROP, despite employing a simplified \ac{eo} model. {Moreover, with the traditional elliptical EO inference model\cite{Koch2008, MeyerTSP2021,Zhu2024}, AP-TRAD exhibits consistently higher estimation errors over the entire trajectory.
+The traditional model implicitly assumes isotropic scatter distribution, which overestimates the measurement support, leading to biased estimation.} {With the inflated likelihood variance in \eqref{equ:measLikelihood_active_point} and \eqref{equ:measLikelihood_passive_point} in Appendix~\ref{sec:PDA_algorithm}, AP-PDA2 shows reduced errors compared with AP-PDA, during and after the blocked time steps.} {Note that A-PDA may outperform A-PROP-SMP in the initial phase of the trajectory because EO modeling offers no advantage when direct LOS paths are available.
+These active-only methods diverge in the \ac{olos} region due to the absence of informative active measurements, and they barely recover thereafter.} {Fig.~\ref{fig:ext_noCE_500} presents a comparison of MMSE estimates for state variables of the EO model and the simplified EO model.
+It shows the empirical mean and confidence interval of the bias and extent states over 100 simulations.
+It can be found that both AP-PROP and AP-PROP-SMP demonstrate reliable performance in estimating the bias and extent variables, with reasonably small biases during the OLOS situation.}